apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ethel Kennedy, human rights activist and widow of Robert F. Kennedy, dies at 96**
+**Elon Musk unveils two-door robotaxi**

-You can read more about it [here](https://www.cnn.com/2024/10/10/politics/ethel-kennedy-dies/index.html).
+You can read more about it [here](https://www.reuters.com/technology/teslas-musk-unveil-robotaxis-amid-fanfare-skepticism-2024-10-10/).

 ## Requirements
 - Python 3.8